Patent Citations Reexamined

 40 Pages Posted: 14 Jan 2016 Last revised: 18 Jul 2019

 Many studies rely on patent citations to measure intellectual heritage and impact.
-In this article, we use a vector space model of patent similarity, and new data from the USPTO, to show that the nature of patent citations has changed dramatically in recent years.
-Today, a small minority of patent applications are generating a large majority of patent citations, and the mean technological similarity between citing and cited patents has fallen dramatically.
-We replicate several well-known studies in industrial organization and innovation economics and demonstrate how overly generalized assumptions about the nature of patent citations have misled the field.
+In this article, we show that the nature of patent citations has changed dramatically in recent years.
+Today, a small minority of patent applications are generating a large majority of patent citations, and the mean technological similarity between citing and cited patents has fallen considerably.
+We replicate several well-known studies in industrial organization and innovation economics and demonstrate how generalized assumptions about the nature of patent citations have misled the field.

 Keywords: patents, citations, innovation economics, USPTO, examiner, applicant, rejections